JehadAbdelBaqi/Web-Application-Project/Documentation/project_walkthrough/2_domainClassAndLombok.md

-## Creating runner file and domain class using Lombok
+## Creating Runner/Main file and Domain Class using Lombok

 Upon the creation of the Springboot project - a runner class with the project name is automatically created with the @SpringBootApplication annotation present.
 This annotation is used to mark a configuration class that declares one or more @Bean methods and also triggers auto-configuration and component scanning.
 The project alsop created a pom.xml file with relevant dependancies mentioned in the start-up section and other test folders for rescources and testing.
 The main method within the class also has a SpringApplication.run method.